Get yourself ready to show your PIONEER PRIDE by:

-- Taking the necessary placement tests or confirming that you meet the necessary criteria to be exempt from these tests.
+- Take the necessary placement tests or confirm that you meet the necessary criteria to be exempt from these tests.

-- Activating your NetID (also referred to as your CSUEB ID)
+- Activate your NetID (also referred to as your CSUEB ID)

-- Contacting the EOP Office if you have been admitted through the Educational Opportunity Program (EOP).
+- Contact the EOP Office if you have been admitted through the Educational Opportunity Program (EOP).

 - Review your financial aid information and visit the Financial Aid website if you have any questions or for more information.

 Click here to view a short Financial Aid video.

 - Contact Student Life and Leadership Programs if you need accessibility assistance.
 You may also contact the Accessibility Services department if you need to make special requests for Orientation or as an incoming student.